-Alternatively, if the end user had NOT previously added a mobile phone number for password reset purposes they can use the “Reset via Email” button option to use email in their profile to reset the password as shown in Figure 9-10.
-Then they can click on the “Reset Password” link in the email received.

-Figure 9-10: Reset Password – Reset Via Email
+Figure 9-8: Reset Password – Reset Via Email

-The end user can then enter a new password that meets the requirements, and click the “Reset Password” Button on the page that is displayed.
+The end user can click on the “Reset Password” link in the email received.
+Then enter a new password that meets the requirements, and click the “Reset Password” Button on the page that is displayed.

 If completed successfully the user will be directed into the IESO Gateway User Dashboard.
 If not, they should contact IESO Customer Relations.